-Reason for Ending Code: This is used to indicate whether the student was declassified or had his/her disability status changed by the CPSE/CSE.
-Use code 901 when the student is declassified and 912 when the student's disability has changed.
+Reason for Ending Code: Used to indicate whether the student was declassified, the student had his/her disability status changed by the CPSE/CSE, or the parents revoked consent for special education services (in writing).
+Use code 901 when the student is declassified or when parents revoke consent for special education services.
+Use code 912 when the student's disability has changed.
 A change in type of disability will require a new program service record identifying the new type of disability.
-Note: Preschool students with a disability that continue as a student with a disability to a school level grade (including kindergarten) must have their preschool Type of Disability (code 5786) ended with a Reason for Ending Code of 912 and a new Type of Disability assigned.
+Note: A preschool student with a disability who continues as a student with a disability to a school level grade (including kindergarten) must have his or her preschool Type of Disability (code 5786) ended with a Reason for Ending Code 912 and a new Type of Disability assigned.